It’s easy to feel a sense of powerlessness when it comes to the environment.

 The idea of curbing your air travel, if not giving it up outright, was brought into the spotlight when Swedish climate change activist Greta Thunberg refused to fly to speaking engagements.
-She has traveled to events around Europe mainly by train and sailed from the U.S. to Portugal to attend the United Nations climate meeting in Madrid in December.
+In 2019, she traveled to events around Europe mainly by train and sailed from the U.S. to Portugal to attend the United Nations climate meeting in Madrid.

 Critics of air travel usually point to the environmental damage done by international air travel, but domestic flights aren’t much better.
 As The New York Times reported recently, take one round-trip flight between New York and California, and you’ve contributed about 20% of the greenhouse gases that the typical car emits over the span of an entire year.

 So when reducing air travel, don’t forget the domestic flights you likely take with more frequency ― a wedding here, an industry conference there.